Zenfolio review – exciting new portfolio tools

 Is Zenfolio easy to use?

-We make our website builder reviews by setting up a test site on the platform.
-Zenfolio used to have two platforms and I used them both to show you my full-on experience with them.
+We review our website builders by setting up a test site on the platform.
+Zenfolio used to have two platforms, and I used them both to show you my full-on experience with them.

 Here is how the test site I made turned out: